Shakil-1501/TSAI/S12/README.md

 - Download JSON file.
 - Describe the contents of this JSON file in FULL details (you don't need to describe all 10 instances, anyone would work).
 - Refer to this tutorial (Links to an external site.).
 Find out the best total numbers of clusters.
 Upload link to your Colab File uploaded to GitHub.

+### Approach for Assignment A

+- The code is made modular by keeping traindatest,testdataset and dataset loader as seperate file
+- Downloading TINY IMAGENET dataset
+- Using SGD optimizer and cross EntropyLoss  as loss function
+- Using LR Finder as scheduler
+- Train Resnet18 on this dataset for 20 epochs.

+### Results:

+- Accuracy of the Network on the 10000 test images: 53 %

+### Approach for Assignment B